• Skip to primary navigation

 Comparing Cutco and Wusthof knives requires looking at their handle designs and materials.

-Both brands provide features that boost comfort and grip while cooking, for an amazing culinary experience.
+Both brands provide features that boost comfort and grip while cooking, for an amazing cooking experience.

 Cutco knives prioritize ergonomics, with a comfortable and balanced structure.